captaindweeb/captaindweeb.github.io/_posts/2016-04-04-hallo-world.markdown

 You see everything comes at a cost.
 Whether it is energy, money, physical or mental labour, you have some physical limitations in the game engine of this world.
 But most people don't think about these implications.
-And I'm not referring exclusively about uneducated people.
+And I'm not referring exclusively to uneducated people.
 There are some brilliant scientists out there, and many of them are either asking the wrong questions or giving wrong answers.
 Or maybe they just can't see the forest for the trees.
 Blinded by intuition, dogmas & corporate sponsorships, it eventually becomes